 When you contact us with a general enquiry, (for example, asking for our address, asking if we are interested in an event, asking us to add you to a mailing list, or other such query), your data will only be recorded in our CRM system if the nature of the request requires us to do so to fulfil that request.

-Financial donations to our site are managed by Virgin Money Giving who process your data on our behalf.
-When you make a donation, and it is not anonymous, your data, excluding details of your payment method such as card information, is securely downloaded from Virgin Money Giving and is recorded in our CRM system to enable us to thank you for your donation.
+Financial donations to our site are managed by Charities Aid Foundation (CAF) who process your data on our behalf.
+When you make a donation, and it is not anonymous, your data, excluding details of your payment method such as card information, is securely downloaded from Charities Aid Foundation (CAF) and is recorded in our CRM system to enable us to thank you for your donation.

 Your data will be stored by us for six years after you made your donation unless you agreed to Gift Aid your donation, which requires us to store your data to meet our HMRC responsibility.